 No one at the NAEA saw fit to respond to that message.

 Lack of Critical Thinking on Critical Race Theory

-Equally unsurprising in the current climate was the rejection of a proposal I submitted (blind) for a session entitled “Critical Thinking on Critical Race Theory in Art Education,” for the 2022 NAEA convention.
-As outlined in the proposal, the session aimed “to provide a balanced, historically grounded view of Critical Race Theory (CRT) and the Equity, Diversity, and Inclusion (EDI) initiatives that have flowed from it in the field of art education.”
+Equally unsurprising in the current climate was the rejection of a proposal I submitted (blind) for a session titled “Critical Thinking on Critical Race Theory in Art Education,” for the 2022 NAEA convention.
+As outlined in my proposal, the session aimed “to provide a balanced, historically grounded view of Critical Race Theory (CRT) and the Equity, Diversity, and Inclusion (EDI) initiatives that have flowed from it in the field of art education.”
 It further stated: “To avoid presenting students with a skewed perspective on this crucially important aspect of American life, responsible educators should be aware of both sides of the question, and critically assess their respective assumptions, goals, and outcomes.”
 The session would therefore compare and contrast the now-prevailing views of CRT proponents with the less-well-known views of their critics, both black and white, and would discuss “their relevance to, and impact upon, the present realities of American society.”
-It would also critique several examples of how EDI and CRT are being implemented in art education—drawing on recent articles in the NAEA journal Art Education and sessions at the NAEA21 convention.
+In addition, it would critique several examples of how EDI and CRT are being implemented in art education—drawing on recent articles in the NAEA journal Art Education and sessions at the NAEA21 convention.
 Handouts would list readings on both sides of the issue.

 Wouldn’t such a session have contributed to a healthy debate?
 And might such debate have led at least some teachers to subject their ideas to the reality testing on which truth ultimately depends?
 Sadly, we will never know.

 2 There were just two notable exceptions—both of them high school teachers who came to my defense on the forum.
 If others shared their view, they lacked the courage to say so in the current environment.